Table of Contents

 Additional indicators include a low sodium/potassium ratio (vitality ratio), a low sodium/magnesium ratio (adrenal indicator), and a high calcium/potassium (thyroid indicator).

-The exhaustion stage of stress has compromised the intimate relationships between all essential nutrients including minerals, vitamins, amino acids, and fatty acids.
+The exhaustion stage of stress has compromised the intimate nutrient interrelationships between all essential nutrients including minerals, vitamins, amino acids, and fatty acids.

 Follow the Gazelle!